Click on the arrow below to listen to this story

 Here is a tough question.
 If dad is not living in the house, then who is doing the assaulting?

 Fathers still do their share of the abuse, as news reports indicate.
 But it is also mom’s live-in boyfriends who are harming kids.
-Some men endure the women for access to her children.
+The men endure the women for access to her children.
 More importantly, today it is often the children themselves who do the abusing.
 What?!?

 The National Center for Victims of Crime reported in 2017 that one out of four cases of child sexual abuse were perpetrated by people under 18.
 Somehow, I suspect those incidents go beyond the typical childhood games of “playing doctor.”